harshboi/Small_Shell/README.md

 command [arg1 arg2 ...] [< input_file] [> output_file] [&]
 ```

-Here is a list of examples for commands you can run
+Here is a list of examples for commands and their example outputs you can run

 ```
 $ smallsh